-There are plenty of tools available online that you can use to conduct your keyword analysis and research without spending a penny.
+So, how to do keyword research for content marketing?
+There are plenty of online tools that you can use to conduct your keyword analysis and research without spending a penny.

-Here are a few points to remember while doing proper keyword research for your blogs.
+Here are a few points to remember while doing proper blog keyword research for your content.

-A proper keyword research is the starting point for SEO copywriting.
-By doing this, you make sure that you are always putting forth topics that people are looking for and optimizing your posts in a way that ranks high.
+Proper blog keyword research is the starting point for SEO copywriting.
+By doing this, you make sure that you are always putting forth topics that people are looking for and optimizing your blog posts in a way that ranks high.